balfourinc/smart-wp-login/readme.txt

 with demo$demo@example.com, and username demodemo already exists, its username would be demodemo_546.

+= What if I want a different type of username generated? =

+You can optionally set for usernames to be a generated hash based on the user ID.

 == Changelog ==

+= 1.1 =
+1. Added support for BuddyPress registrations.
+1. Added option to use hashids instead of partial email address.

 = 1.0.3 =
 1. Update wp_new_user_notification override function to accommodate changes in this pluggable function.
 This bug was preventing emails from being sent.

 = 1.0.2 =
 1. Improved registration mechanism.